Emergent superconductivity and non-reciprocal transport in a van der Waals Dirac semimetal/antiferromagnet heterostructure

 whereas the parallel critical field ($H_{c2,\parallel}$) dependence is given by

 Here, $\Phi_0$ is the magnetic flux quantum.
 From reasonable fits to our data (Fig.~\ref{3}(a)), we estimate $\xi_0=1.9$~nm and superconducting length $d_{sc}=12.9$~nm.
-In all samples studied here, the experimental in-plane critical field extrapolated to $T=0$~K is twice the value expected theoretically for Pauli pair breaking~\cite{chandrasekhar1962note,clogston1962upper}.
-The Pauli limit is often violated, as has been observed in several materials other than FeTe-based heterostructures, including the Ising superconducting phase in the 2H-MoS$_2$~\cite{lu2015evidence}, 3D insulator ZrNCl made superconducting by alkali intercalation~\cite{saito2015metallic}, heavy fermionic materials CeRh$_2$As$_2$~\cite{bauer2004heavy,khim2021field}, and magic-angle twisted trilayer graphene~\cite{cao2021pauli}.
-This can arise from intrinsic spin–orbit interaction, spin-triplet pairing, or the emergence of a Fulde-Ferrell-Larkin-Ovchinnikov state.
+In all samples studied here, the experimentally extracted in-plane critical field extrapolated to $T=0$~K is twice the value expected theoretically for Pauli pair breaking~\cite{chandrasekhar1962note,clogston1962upper}.
 The apparently ubiquitous observation of this violation in FeTe-based heterostructures raises interesting questions regarding the pairing symmetry but is beyond the scope of the present work.

 Since superconductivity in our heterostructures is assumed to be 2D in nature, arising at the interface with FeTe, as hypothesized in other FeTe-based heterostructures \cite{he2014two,liang2020studies,hemianCBST}, we analyze the temperature dependence of sample resistance according to the Berezinskii–Kosterlitz–Thouless (BKT) model for 2D superconductors.
 This is best described using the Halperin-Nelson equation, where $R(T)\propto R_0 \exp^{(-b/(T-T_{\rm{BKT}})^\frac{1}{2})}$.
 Here, $R_0$ and $b$ are material-specific constants~\cite{kosterlitz1973rdering,kosterlitz1974critical,he2014two,halperin1979resistive,lin2012suppression}.
 Figure~\ref{3}(b) shows that this model works reasonably well for the 6 UC samples, generating $T_{BKT}=9.6$~K. Within the BKT framework, the IV relationship follows a power-law dependence ($V\propto I^\alpha$), where $\alpha$ depends on the temperature~\cite{venditti2019nonlinear,kumar2023flux}. $\alpha=3$ is a hallmark of the BKT transition arising due to the onset of free vortex-antivortex motion.
 We fit the IVC within the BKT framework (Fig.~\ref{3}(c)) and show the corresponding magnitude of $\alpha$ in Fig.~\ref{3}(d).
 Above the transition, the IVC is linear while the value of $\alpha$ increases rapidly below $T_c$ to $13$ at $T=2$~K. At $T=9.5$~K, $\alpha=3$, which corresponds to $T_{\rm{BKT}}$.
 This is in excellent agreement with the analysis of the $R$ vs $T$ data, providing strong support for the 2D nature of superconductivity in these samples.